Blosc/c-blosc2/ANNOUNCE.md

-# Announcing C-Blosc2 2.14.2
+# Announcing C-Blosc2 2.14.3
 A fast, compressed and persistent binary data store library for C.

 ## What is new?

 This is a maintenance release.
-Security issue CVE-2024-3203 and CVE-2024-3204 have been fixed.
+We have fixed some additional security issues discovered by OSS-Fuzz.

 For more info, please see the release notes in: